GriddleGriddle/griddle-docs/pages/docs/architecture/index.md

 **AFTER_REDUCE**

 If there is an operation that should run directly before returning the final state object for **any** reducer method, it should occur in a AFTER_REDUCE method.
-Like the _BEFORE / _AFTER methods, these are composed if they exist in multiple plugins.
+AFTER_REDUCE methods are composed similarly to the BEFORE / AFTER methods above.
 ![AFTER_REDUCE Diagram](afterReduce.png)

 **BEFORE_REDUCE**

 If there is an operation that should run before **any** reducer method, it should occur in a BEFORE_REDUCE method.
-These BEFORE_REDUCE methods are composed with reducers in other plugins and added in the order that they are defined in the array.
+BEFORE_REDUCE methods are composed similarly to the BEFORE / AFTER methods above.

 ![BEFORE_REDUCE Diagram](beforeReduce.png)

+## griddle-render ##

+This package is the main Griddle component and a series of mostly dumb components that make up the grid.
+The dumb components are exported so that they can be overriden or wrapped in other components and passed in to Griddle as component overrides.
+There is more on exactly how to achieve this in the Customization documentation (Add the link when that section is done).

+## griddle-connector ##

+This package hooks up griddle-render to griddle-core.
+This is mostly a standard Redux setup, however, we are treating each grid as its own "application within an application" for state management purposes -- If there are two instances of Griddle on a page, they will not share the same state tree.